SA Community Service

-RIC Student Activities Community Service works to promote student volunteerism and to show the positive contributions of our students at the local, state, national, and international levels.
+RIC SA (Student Activities) Service works to promote student volunteerism and to show the positive contributions of our students at the local, state, national, and international levels.
 We accomplish these goals through the dissemination of volunteer opportunities and the compilation of information on the service projects undertaken by student organizations and Greek Life chapters.

 RIC Opportunity Exchange

-If you are seeking volunteer opportunities for your student organization, to fulfill a service requirement, or as an individual co-curricular activity, please feel free to select one of the opportunities on the RIC Opportunity Exchange List and to reach out to the contact person listed.
+If you are seeking volunteer opportunities for your student organization, to fulfill a service requirement, or as an individual co-curricular activity, please feel free to select one of the opportunities below to reach out to the contact person listed.
 You can also search for opportunities online through organizations like Serve Rhode Island.
-If you would like to connect with off campus organizations for employment, internship, AND volunteer opportunities, you can take it one step further and create a free account in Destinations.
+If you would like to connect with off campus organizations for employment, internship AND volunteer opportunities, you can take it one step further and create a free account in

 The Rhode Island Department of Corrections